cdapio/cdap/docs/developer-guide/source/query.rst

 Formulating Queries
 -------------------
+When creating your queries, keep these limitations in mind:

+- The query syntax of the Reactor is a subset of the variant of SQL that was first defined by Apache Hive.
+- In contrast to HiveQL, Reactor queries only allow reading from data sets, not writing
+- These SQL commands are not allowed on Reactor DataSets: ``INSERT``, ``UPDATE``, ``DELETE``.
-The query syntax of the Reactor is a subset of the variant of SQL that was first defined by Apache Hive.
-However, in contrast to HiveQL, Reactor queries only allow reading from data sets, not writing (``INSERT``, ``UPDATE``, ``DELETE``).
-When addressing your datasets in queries, you need to prefix the data set name with the reactor namespace.
-For example, if your data set is named ``ProductCatalog``, then the corresponding table name is ``continuuity_user_ProductCatalog``.
+- When addressing your datasets in queries, you need to prefix the data set name with the Reactor namespace.
+For example, if your DataSet is named ``ProductCatalog``, then the corresponding table name is ``continuuity_user_ProductCatalog``.
 [DOCNOTE: FIXME! verify this prefix is correct]